jgbarah/aframe-playground/interaction-02/README.md

 </a-entity>
 ```

-In this code, `movement-controls` adds the capabilities to move in Oculus Go and other devices,
+In this code, `movement-controls` adds the capabilities to move in several VR devices,
 `camera` adds the camera with `look-controls` (`wasd-controls` is pulled in by `movement-controls`,
 so we don't need to include it to move with arrow or WASD keys in desktop).
 Finally, `cursor` and `laser-controls` work as we described above.